synycs-dev/extract_linked_reports/README.md

 <li>VM Power Schedules</li>

-<br>You can check OptScale [live demo](https://my.optscale.com/live-demo) to explore product features on a pre-generated demo organization.
+<br>You can check SynOps [live demo](https://my.optscale.com/live-demo) to explore product features on a pre-generated demo organization.
 <br>Learn more about the Hystax OptScale platform and its capabilities at [our website](https://hystax.com).